richardARPANET/wiki-api/README.md

 ## Tests

-    Test .py files can be found in /tests.
+    Test .py file can be found in /test.